ole1011/portfolio/docs/work.md

 ## 🚀 Current Role

+- **Role:** Independent Software Developer
+- **Overview:** Currently focused on personal projects to deepen my skills in Kotlin, backend development and development tooling.
+I've been optimizing my development and system administration workflows, with a strong focus on efficiency.

+## 💼 Past Experience

 ### Cytooxien
 > *One of the largest German Minecraft servers.*

 - **Role:** Software Developer
+- **Duration**: August 2024 - May 2025
-- **Overview:** At Cytooxien, I develop and maintain core features that elevate the player experience.
-My focus is on creating custom gameplay elements that keep our active community engaged, optimizing server stability and boosting performance.
+- **Overview:** At Cytooxien, I developed and maintained features that elevate the player experience.
+My focus was on creating custom gameplay elements that keep our active community engaged, optimizing server stability and increasing performance.

-## 💼 Past Experience
+---

 ### TurnipTales
 > *German Minecraft roleplay server*